NoisyNN: Exploring the Impact of Information Entropy Change in Learning Systems: Potential Impact

-\subsection{Potential Impact}
+\section{Potential Impact}

 The proposed theory exhibits versatility, opening avenues for exploring the application of positive noise across diverse deep learning tasks in computer vision and natural language processing.
-While our current findings and theoretical analysis are centered around addressing problems in the image classification tasks in computer vision, their implications extend far beyond.
+While our current findings and theoretical analysis are centered around addressing classification problems in the computer vision domain, their implications extend far beyond.
+Specifically, the insights hold substantial promise for various learning tasks, including those involving large language models (LLMs).
 The optimal quality matrix derived from the linear transform noise suggests a potential for more effective model enhancement with larger datasets.
-This finding implies that the principles uncovered in our study may contribute to refining the strategies for improving large-scale language models trained on large-scale datasets.
-A potential concern is that those who possess high-quality large-scale datasets may primarily benefit from our research. \fi
+This finding implies that the principles uncovered in our study may contribute to refining the strategies for improving large-scale language models.
+The adaptability of the proposed theory to both computer vision and NLP tasks marks a promising avenue for future research.
+A potential concern is that those who possess high-quality large-scale datasets may primarily benefit from our research.